IamnotTanzania/quizzes/level1.md

 **The easiest level, you just need to remove the right letters and that's it.
 Reminder that not all levels are going to be like this.**

-**Did you know:** In some messages (like Message 3, Level 1), there are 2 actual words in a "letter chunk" (which are letters in italic, found below), but one of them is right.
+**Did you know:** In some messages (like Message 3, Level 1), there are 2 actual words in a "letter chunk" (which are letters in italic, found below), but only one of them is right.

 ## Message 1